 This was a BIG problem for me.
 I threw myself into competing 100%.
 I was so focused on getting to the top in my early twenties that I didn’t even pay attention to anything else.
 And I made it, a very young IFBB pro, but it came at a great cost.
 I completely lost who I was.
 That, combined with a divorce, lead my ass to therapy years later, which is where I feel my life finally began again.

 I truly hopes this helps open a conversation and helps bring peace to eating after fitness competitions.
 Share it with those who you know may be struggling with their eating after fitness competitions, whether they have voiced it or not.
-Private message me on Facebook https://www.facebook.com/shelby.mcdaniel.77, do you feel this is a silent conversation we need to create a movement towards fixing?
-Do you see this as a big problem in the industry too?
-We support each other in so many ways in this sport, this area is past due its need for support, let’s step up and start a conversation.
+We need to create a movement towards fixing the chaos with our mind and bodies post competing.

 And if you are looking for a hands-on approach to finding peace with food and body again that has NOTHING to do with reverse dieting, PLEASE inquire about personal coaching.
 I know you like the back of my hand, and you do well with coaching and taking one’s guidance.
 You will be more successful with a personal coach vs trying to navigate your own way through this.
 You can learn more here: https://shelbymcdanielcoaching.com/apply